GeoscienceAustralia/dea-notebooks/Tools/paper/paper.md

 - `load_ard`: Load and combine multiple Geoscience Australia Landsat, Sentinel 2, or Sentinel-1 Analysis Ready Data products with `odc-stac` and optionally apply pixel quality, cloud masking and contiguity masks, and drop time steps that contain greater than a minimum proportion of good quality (e.g. non-cloudy or shadowed) pixels.
 - `load_reproject`:  Load and reproject all or part of a raster dataset (stored either locally or remotely) to match the crs/resolution of another dataset.

-## Analytical tools native to Xarray
+## Spatio-temporal analysis tools native to Xarray

 Flexible and powerful functionality for scientific analysis with xarray objects: